CEA-LIST/CinguParam/estimateParam/README.md

 In the generation script, we only consider primal_usvp attack to estimate security.
 This is only heuristic .

-We added two programs in "estimateParam" directory : checkSecu.cpp and sortAttack.sh.
+We added two programs in "estimateParam" directory : checkSecu.sh and sortAttack.sh.
 They permit to check if our heuristic is valid when new parameter set are generated.

 * To see parameter sets for which primal_usvp is not the unique best attack, in terms of estimated bits of security with lwe-estimator tool.